alliekat333/EmergencyRingdown/README.md

 This solution is a more affordable version of the solution that Dev presents at ["L.P.L.G.": 1:03:29-1:04:56](https://www.youtube.com/watch?v=6ihrGNGesfI&t=1h03m29s).
 I can't afford $20+/mo right now on a worst case/will hopefully never need to use it solution, but I can spend $2/mo or less for the peace of mind it brings.
 The Basic Implementation Guide is meant so that anyone can use it, regardless of technical knowledge, because I found Twilio's UI to be somewhat unfriendly to the beginner and I don't want that to be a barrier.
 If any of it is found to be out of date, please log this under Issues on GitHub, with as much detail as possible.

 # Basic Implementation
-This system uses [Twilio.com](https://twilio.com) to implement a version of an automatic ring-down list in the most light-weight way possible (to my knowledge) and with minimal technical skill required.
-Copy-Paste and simple editing of names and phone numbers only.
+This system uses [Twilio.com](https://twilio.com) to implement a version of an automatic ring-down list in the most light-weight way possible (to my knowledge) and with minimal technical skill required, Copy-Paste and simple editing of names and phone numbers is all that's required.

 1. Make an account at [Twilio.com](https://twilio.com)
 2. Verify Email Address and set up 2FA: "Account Name" in Top Right Corner -> User Settings